OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Get-TraceSource.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.String

-You can pipe a string that contains the name of a trace source to **Get-TraceSource**.
+You can pipe a string that contains the name of a trace source to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSTraceSource

-**Get-TraceSource** returns objects that represent the trace sources.
+This cmdlet returns objects representing the trace sources.

 ## NOTES